-The Bridge Homelessness to Hope is not just another drop-in centre but is often the centre of people’s lives.
+The Bridge Homelessness to Hope is not just another drop-in centre but is often the center of people’s lives.
 Everybody that visits The Bridge has a different experience, but there is one common theme which runs through every story: they feel valued, cared for and loved.

 Here are just a few stories from the people who have visited us...